notchXie/DPGS-Net/README.md

 - Feature contradiction due to different acquisition angles
 - Difficulty generalizing under small-sample data conditions

-To tackle these, we propose a **Dual Prior-Guided Two-Stage Segmentation Framework**, which enhances segmentation robustness and generalization under limited data.
+To tackle these, we propose a **Dual Prior-Guided Cross-Domain Adaptive Framework**, which enhances segmentation robustness and generalization under limited data.

 ### 🔧 Key Contributions